survivejs/webpack-book/manuscript/output/02_bundling_libraries.md

 ## Cleaning and Linting Through npm

 Another, and in this case a more fitting, way would be to handle the problem through an npm script.
-As discussing in the *Authoring Packages* chapter, npm provides pre- and post-script hooks.
+As discussing in the *Package Authoring Techniques* chapter, npm provides pre- and post-script hooks.
 To keep this solution cross-platform, install [rimraf](https://www.npmjs.com/package/rimraf) first:

 ```bash
 npm install rimraf --save-dev